-The band 960–1 164 MHz is planned to be used for future air-ground (and air-air) data communications (e.g. LDACS) although achieving compatibility with DME/ SSR may be problematic.
-Rationalization of DME may assist in providing the necessary spectrum for the data link system.

 The frequency 978 MHz is used for the universal access transceiver (UAT), which provides for ADS-B and up-linking of data messages.

+The band 960–1 164 MHz is also planned to be used for an ICAO air-ground (and air-air) communications system, namely LDACS (L-band Digital Aeronautical Communications System).
+In this context, frequency assignment planning rules between DME, 1 030 & 1 090 MHz systems, UAT and LDACS are being developed to ensure compatibility among these aeronautical systems.
+This is being pursued through continuing coordination amongst ICAO Communications Panel, Navigation System Panel, Surveillance Panel and Frequency Spectrum Management Panel.

+.

 AVIATION USE: The band 960–1 215 MHz is a prime radionavigation band which is used intensively, and extensively, to support a number of aviation systems, for both civil and military purposes.
-The civil systems are:
+The band 960-1 164 MHz is also allocated to AM(R)S on a co-primary basis.
+The civil systems operating in the band 960–1 215 MHz are: